dotnet/linker/docs/design/steps-explained.md

 When it encounters such a reference, it will resolve the original definition of this reference, and add this to the queue of items to be processed.
-For instance, if a source assembly has a call to `Console.WriteLine`, the linker will resolve the appropriate method WriteLine in the Console type from the mscorlib assembly, and add it to the queue.
+For instance, if a source assembly has a call to `Console.WriteLine`, the linker will resolve the appropriate method `WriteLine` in the `System.Console` type from the mscorlib assembly, and add it to the queue.
 When this WriteLine method will be dequeued, and processed, the linker will go through everything that is used in it, and add it to the queue, if they have not been processed already.